Fast device-to-device integration

-Typical IIoT systems require data to be shared across multiple devices and multiple networks, from the edge to the fog to the cloud.
-This is challenging because the shear volume of data — not to mention the stringent safety and security requirements — can easily overwhelm a network.
-These challenges require new ways to manage increased data volume, performance requirements, safety risk and security certifications.
-One of the most important changes is the databus and its unique ability to manage IIoT data flow.
+Typical distributed systems require data to be shared across multiple devices and multiple networks, from the edge to the cloud.
+This is challenging because the sheer volume and variety of data — not to mention the stringent safety and security requirements — can easily overwhelm a network.
+These challenges require new ways to manage increased data volume, data variety, performance requirements, safety risk and security certifications.
+One of the most important innovations is the databus and its unique ability to manage data flow.

-A databus is a data-centric software framework for distributing and managing real-time data in the IIoT.
-It allows applications and devices to work together as one, integrated system.
+A databus is a data-centric software framework for distributing and managing real-time data in intelligent distributed systems.
+It allows applications and devices to work together as one, cohesive system.

 The databus provides for data in motion where a database provides for data at rest.

 A database implements data-centric storage.
 It saves old information that you can later search by relating properties of the stored data.

 A databus implements data-centric interaction.
 It manages future information by letting you filter by properties of the incoming data.
 Data centricity can be defined by these properties:

 It is important to note that a databus is not just a database that you interact with via a pub-sub interface.
 There is no database.
 A database implies storage: the data physically resides somewhere.
 A databus implements a purely virtual concept called a "global data space" and implies data in motion.

 Click image to enlarge

 Both database and databus technologies replace the application-application interaction with application-data-application interaction.
 This change is absolutely critical.
 It decouples applications and greatly eases scaling, interoperability and system integration which is crucial for intelligent distributed systems.
 The difference is really one of old data stored in a (likely centralized) database versus future data sent directly to the applications from a distributed databus.